 Unitil - The objective considerations of safety, reliability, and emissions reductions should continue to be the primary focus under GSEP.
 The introduction of additional, undefined considerations is susceptible to arbitrary application and will create compliance challenges.
 For example, assuming these additional factors are meant to inform a determination of what is a “reasonable alternative” would the Department have to weigh these factors equally?
 Would the Department be required to explain how each factor was weighed in its decisions?
 Would the pace of renewable/energy storage development, the costs of large-scale intermittent renewable generating sources, and electric system upgrades be part of this calculus?
 Would the determination need to account for how long gas generation will be on the margin, or at least a near baseload resource?

-Comment: HEET - It would be a difficult task to figure out the costs and benefits of emission reductions, reliability, safety, resilience, customer costs, public health and other benefits, and risks.
-HEET instead suggests requiring that the plan include an explanation of how the plan meets the Department’s mandates.

 Requires consideration of targeted decommissioning of a gas system, based on independent assessment of costs and benefits of decommissioning

-Proposed by: LEAN/NCLC
+Proposed by: LEAN, NCLC

 Proposal Statement: Consistent with energy efficiency objectives, such as adoption of Air Source Heat Pumps, as well as principles of least-cost to achieve stated goal.
 Intended to accelerate targeted decommissioning.

 Supported by: Conservation Law Foundation

+HEET with clarification - If non-gas pipe alternatives are required wherever economically feasible, language requiring consideration of “targeted decommissioning of a gas system” would not be needed.
+Secondly, in terms of the independent assessment, there are not many experts outside of the gas industry who have the gas system expertise to handle this kind of analysis, as well as the electric-grid expertise to calculate how such decommissioning will impact the local electric grid as the local buildings move to electricity for heat.

+Thus, as stated above, HEET suggests the creation of an integrated electric and gas utility plan that is street-segment based and phased in a way that meets the state’s net zero emissions mandates.
+With this sort of detailed plan, we can move from a lofty goal to an enactable set of actions that minimize disruption and cost.
+Having such a plan would help to ensure that all street segments that should be decommissioned will have a date and a plan to do so.

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil